China vlogger who cooked and ate great white shark fined $24,000

 BEIJING – A food blogger in China was fined 125,000 yuan (S$24,000) by the authorities after she posted a video showing her illegally buying and eating a great white shark, a clip that prompted a backlash online.

-In July 2022, the woman posted videos on social media sites Douyin and Kuaishou that show her picking up the roughly 2m-long shark from a shop, posing with it, and then cooking and eating the animal.
+In July 2022, the woman posted videos on social media sites Douyin and Kuaishou that showed her picking up the roughly 2m-long shark from a shop, posing with it, and then cooking and eating it.
 The clip went viral in China, with many people complaining about cruelty to animals.

 The authorities in Nanchong began investigating the influencer last August.

-DNA tests from tissue remnants confirmed it was a white shark, which is protected under Chinese law.
+DNA tests from tissue remnants confirmed they were from a white shark, which is protected under Chinese law.
 Two other individuals involved in catching and selling the animal were also arrested.

-The country officially clamped down on shark fin soup a decade ago, but consuming certain exotic, wild animals or their parts remains popular due to often unproven claims that they provide health benefits.
+The country officially clamped down on shark’s fin soup a decade ago, but the consumption of certain exotic, wild animals or their parts remains popular due to often unproven claims that they provide health benefits.
 The nation revised its wildlife protection laws recently to boost penalties for poaching, and banned practices such as hunting and consuming most wildlife from May.

 Still, some wildlife campaigners say the effort does not go far enough to outlaw activities like captive breeding.
 BLOOMBERG